hrithikkoduri/DelvInDocs.AI/readme.md

 5. **Open a pull request.**

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](./LICENSE) file for details.

 ## Acknowledgments
-- Langchain for the framework to manage the AI pipeline.
+- [Langchain](https://www.langchain.com/) for the framework to manage the AI pipeline.
-- OpenAI GPT for providing the language model.
+- [OpenAI](https://openai.com/) GPT for providing the language model.
-- Deeplake for the vector database used in the project.
+- [Activeloop Deep Lake](https://activeloop.ai/) for the vector database used in the project.
 - Special thanks to all contributors and users for their support and feedback.